 It is a condition in which there is an excessive number of platelets in the blood.
 Platelets are blood cells that stop bleeding by joining together to form a clot.

-Too many platelets can lead to certain conditions, which include stroke , heart attack or a blood clot.
+Too many platelets can lead to certain conditions, including stroke, heart attack, or a blood clot.

 Primary: also known as Essential Thrombocythemia (ET), is a disease in which abnormal cells in the bone marrow cause an increase in platelets.

 The cause is unknown.
-It is not considered a hereditary condition despite the finding of certain genetic mutations in the blood or bone marrow.
+It is not considered a hereditary condition despite finding specific genetic mutations in the blood or bone marrow.

 Secondary: is caused by another condition that the patient may be suffering from, such as:

 - Inflammation or infection

 - Surgery, especially splenectomy (removal of the spleen).

 Thrombocytosis rarely causes symptoms.
 If symptoms occur, these may be: